-The crouching digital tigers combine ancient lantern making methods with cutting edge digital design and fabrication technology, bringing east and west together through tradition and innovation.
-The big cats were a collaboration between LAVA and Customs House to mark the lunar year of the tiger and raise awareness about the endangered status of tigers.
+The crouching digital tigers combine ancient lantern making methods with cutting edge digital design and fabrication technology, and were a collaboration between LAVA and Customs House Sydney to mark the lunar year of the tiger and raise awareness about the endangered status of tigers.

 The tigers are inspired by “zhezhi”, a Chinese term for paper folding, more popularly known by its Japanese name “origami”.
 Traditional Chinese lantern makers in Sichuan province, where lantern making has been taking place for over 800 years, and local artisans were consulted.
 The Chinese or Lunar New Year is the most important Chinese holiday and starts with a Lantern Festival.
 The Chinese lunar astrological sign was the metal tiger in 2010.

 The tigers are 2.5 metres high and 7 metres long yet weigh only 200kgs and use fully recyclable materials, aluminium and barrisol, a new light weight reusable stretch material.
 Pulsating low energy LED lighting brings the sculptures to life.

 The project continues LAVA’s mission in lightweight structures to build MORE WITH LESS.